 For most women in an autocentric society, Weiss says, not driving isn’t an option.
 That doesn’t mean that their risk can’t be significantly reduced.”
 (Read the whole article here.)

-While yes there is the question, should they be warned?
-And one of our facebook fans brought up a good point that some moms-to-be don’t want to hear about all the do’s and don’ts of pregnancy.
+One of our Facebook fans brought up a good point that some moms-to-be don’t want to hear about all the do’s and don’ts of pregnancy.
 This reader suggested the doctor, or whomever, should ask the mom-to-be if she wants to know.

 I can see her point and I think there is a bigger issue at hand.
 Are they safe?
 And is there something they can do to be safer, other than not getting in a car for 9 months?
 Or just “positioning the seat belt correctly,” which as I’ve discussed before never quite worked for my three basketball-sized mama bellies?

 Our team obviously believes there is something more pregnant women can do to be safer while driving because we offer the Tummy Shield for that very purpose.
 But there is still more to the issue.

 In my three pregnancies I hated the seat belt.
 I knew I was better with it than without and I wore it.
 But I hated it.
 It was SO uncomfortable!
 And I questioned the safety because the seat belt was as low as it could go but was still going across my womb, across where my precious baby — who I was so anxious about losing after losing three already — was hitching a ride.

 No one ever mentioned a possible danger.
 Not my doctors.
 Nor the pregnancy books I read.
 No friends who had been pregnant.
 I googled it but didn’t find anything other than the usual: wear you seat belt low and properly positioned.

 Do the doctors even know dangers of women driving while pregnant?

 If I knew then what I know now, I would have searched high and low for something.
 And for my last pregnancy I may have found and bought the Tummy Shield, even if I had to order it internationally.